 There is some evidence that food subsidies may be more effective than taxation (Capacci et al., 2012).
-A systematic review and meta-analysis found that a 10% price decrease in healthy foods resulted in a 12% consumption increase, whereas a 10% price increase in unhealthy foods resulted in only 6% decreased consumption (Afshin et al., 2017).
-Therefore, it can be stated that subsidizing healthier foods can be an effective means of modifying eating behaviours (Liberato et al., 2014; Revenu Québec, Canada Revenue Agency, 2013).
+A systematic review and meta-analysis found that a 10% price decrease on healthy foods resulted in a 12% consumption increase, whereas a 10% price increase on unhealthy foods resulted in only a 6% decrease in consumption (Afshin et al., 2017).
+Therefore, subsidizing healthier foods may be an effective means of improving dietary patterns (Liberato et al., 2014; Revenu Quebec, Canada Revenue Agency, 2013).
 Coupons, vouchers, cash rebates, and price reductions are specific examples of financial incentives found to be effective in increasing the purchase and consumption of healthy foods (Purnell et al., 2014; Thow et al., 2014).
-Naylor et al (2020) confirms that subsidizing local Canadian food retailers in remote Northern communities is a viable option to reduce healthy food prices for consumers.
+Naylor et al (2020) confirmed that subsidizing local Canadian food retailers in remote Northern communities is a viable option to reduce healthy food prices for consumers.

 A recent systematic review and meta-analysis found that subsidies increased fruit and vegetable intake by 14% and other healthful foods by 16% (Afshin et al., 2017).
 Similarly, a 20% reduction in the price of produce was found to be associated with a 15% per household increase in vegetable purchases and a 35% increase in fruit purchases (Ball et al., 2015).
-Lower prices for fruit and vegetables also favourably affect body weight, particularly among low-income families (Powell et al., 2013) and remote Indigenous communities (Magnus et al., 2016).
+Lower prices for fruit and vegetables may also favourably affect body weight, particularly among low-income families (Powell et al., 2013) and remote Indigenous communities (Magnus et al., 2016).

 Research has shown that approximately 83.0% of young Canadians support subsidizing the price of fresh fruits and vegetables (Bhawra et al., 2018).
-Furthermore, a recent study found that in Alberta 76.5% of the general public and 82.1% of policy influencers support the subsidization of healthy foods and beverages (Kongats, McGetrick, Raine, Voyer, and Nykiforuk, 2019).
+Furthermore, a recent study found that in Alberta 76.5% of the general public and 82.1% of policy influencers support the subsidization of healthy foods and beverages (Kongats et al., 2019).